ArminHuber/Dispersion-Calculator/README.md

 * Download DC_v[xy]_installer.exe.
 * Execute DC_v[xy]_installer.exe.

-In case the MATLAB Runtime is not downloaded and installed automatically:
+In case the MATLAB runtime is not downloaded and installed automatically:

-* Check in ChangeLog.txt for the MATLAB Runtime version
+* Check in ChangeLog.txt for the MATLAB runtime version.
-* Download the MATLAB Runtime at https://www.mathworks.com/products/compiler/matlab-runtime.html
+* Download the appropriate MATLAB runtime at https://www.mathworks.com/products/compiler/matlab-runtime.html
-* Install the runtime
+* Install the runtime.
 * Execute DC_v[xy]_installer.exe.

 ### Use the code in MATLAB (MATLAB and Curve Fitting Toolbox required)